-Recently, DreamFusion~\cite{poole2022dreamfusion} proposes score distillation sampling based on the pre-trained diffusion model~\cite{saharia2022photorealistic} to enable text-guided 3D generation.
-Magic3D~\cite{lin2022magic3d} improves it by introducing a coarse-to-fine pipeline to generate fine-grained text-guided 3D textured mesh.
-Point-E~\cite{nichol2022point} optimizes the point cloud based on the diffusion model.
+Recently, DreamFusion~\cite{poole2022dreamfusion} proposes score distillation sampling based on the pretrained diffusion model~\cite{saharia2022photorealistic} to enable text-guided 3D generation.
+Magic3D~\cite{lin2022magic3d} improves it by introducing a coarse-to-fine pipeline to generate fine-grained 3D textured meshes.
+Point-E~\cite{nichol2022point} and Shap-E~\cite{jun2023shap} optimize the point cloud based on the diffusion model.
 Latent-NeRF~\cite{metzer2022latent} improves training efficiency by directly optimizing the latent features.
 TEXTure~\cite{richardson2023texture} applies a depth-diffusion model~\cite{rombach2022high} to generate texture maps for a given 3D mesh.
-Despite their promising performance, these methods still struggle in generating text-guided 3D human avatars due to the inherent challenges of this task. \paragraph{3D human generative models.} 3D generative methods based 3D voxel grids~\cite{gadelha20173d, henzler2019escaping, lunz2020inverse, wu2016learning}, point clouds~\cite{achlioptas2018learning, luo2021diffusion, mo2019structurenet, yang2019pointflow, zeng2022lion, zhou20213d}, meshes~\cite{zhang2020image} are commonly represented and often require expensive and limited 3D datasets.
-In recent years, various methods~\cite{2021narf, liu2021neural, peng2021neural, weng2022humannerf,chen2019learning} have been proposed to utilize the neural rendering technique NeRF and train on 2D human videos for novel view synthesis.
-Following their steps, EG3D~\cite{Chan2022} and GNARF~\cite{bergman2022gnarf} propose a tri-plane representation that uses GANs for 3D generation from latent codes.
-ENARF-GAN~\cite{noguchi2022unsupervised} extend NARF~\cite{2021narf} to human representation.
-Meanwhile, EVA3D~\cite{hong2023evad} and HumanGen~\cite{jiang2022humangen} are proposed to generate human radiance fields directly from the 2D StyleGAN-Human~\cite{fu2022stylegan} dataset.
+Fantasia3D~\cite{chen2023fantasia3d} proposes a disentangled training strategy for geometry and texture generation.
+Guide3D~\cite{cao2023guide3d} proposes to transfer multi-view generated images to 3D avatars.
+ProlificDreamer~\cite{wang2023prolificdreamer} introduces Variational Score Distillation (VSD) for better diversity and quality.
+Despite their promising performance, these methods still struggle to generate text-guided 3D human avatars due to the inherent challenges of this task. \paragraph{3D human generative models.} 3D generative methods based on 3D voxel grids~\cite{gadelha20173d, henzler2019escaping, lunz2020inverse, wu2016learning}, point clouds~\cite{achlioptas2018learning, luo2021diffusion, mo2019structurenet, yang2019pointflow, zeng2022lion, zhou20213d}, and meshes~\cite{zhang2020image} often require expensive and limited 3D datasets.
+In recent years, various methods~\cite{2021narf, liu2021neural, peng2021neural, weng2022humannerf,chen2019learning} have been proposed to utilize NeRF and train on 2D human videos for novel view synthesis.
+Following these works, EG3D~\cite{Chan2022} and GNARF~\cite{bergman2022gnarf} propose a tri-plane representation and use GANs for 3D generation from latent codes.
+ENARF-GAN~\cite{noguchi2022unsupervised} extends NARF~\cite{2021narf} to human representation.
+Meanwhile, EVA3D~\cite{hong2023evad} and HumanGen~\cite{jiang2022humangen} propose to generate human radiance fields directly from the 2D StyleGAN-Human~\cite{fu2022stylegan} dataset.
 Although these methods have produced convincing results, they do not have the ability to ``dream" or generate new subjects that have not been seen during training.